 - Buffy's spinoff, Angel: A vampire as the head of a team of private investigators in LA.

 - Destination Truth: A "reality" TV series.
 Usually half of the episode segments feature a haunting investigation while the rest deal with cryptids.
-In an effort to distinguish itself from other paranormal shows like Ghost Hunters or Ghost Adventures, Destination Truth focuses investigating more exotic and interesting locations like the Great Wall of China or the Angkor Wat temple in Cambodia.
+In an effort to distinguish itself from other paranormal shows, Destination Truth focuses investigating more exotic and interesting locations like the Great Wall of China or the Angkor Wat temple in Cambodia.

-- The aforementioned Ghost Adventures and its Spin-Off Paranormal Challenge on the Travel Channel.
+- Ghost Adventures and its Spin-Off Paranormal Challenge on the Travel Channel.

 - Ghost Hunters and its Spin-Off shows Ghost Hunters International and Ghost Hunters Academy on the Syfy Channel.